-5. Chair
+6. Chair

-The members of the Committee shall elect a Chair of the Committee from among their number.
+The members of the Committee shall elect a Chair of the Committee from among their number, after receiving recommendations from the Compensation, Governance and Nominating Committee.

 III.
 Duties and Responsibilities

 The Committee shall have the functions and responsibilities set out below as well as any other functions that are specifically delegated to the Committee by the Board and that the Board is authorized to delegate by applicable laws and regulations.
 In addition to these functions and responsibilities, the Committee shall perform the duties required of an audit committee by any Applicable Requirements.